samdbmg/dhcp-netboot.xyz/README.md

 *Note that the Virtualbox Extension Pack might be needed for PXE boot to work, and it's configured with 3GB RAM so that live disks ISOs can be downloaded.*

+### Running the demo on Mac/Windows with Virtualbox
+Run `DHCP_RANGE_START=192.168.0.1 vagrant up netboot demo`.

+You'll probably be prompted twice for the network to attach to.

+### Running the demo on Windows with Virtualbox
+Unfortunately the PXE boot box used for the demo is only built for Virtualbox, if you're using Hyper-V you'll have to create yourself a VM and configure it to boot from the network (disable Secure Boot too, probably).

 ## Building Locally
 Should be as simple as `docker build .`